Alternatively titled, “The One with the New Lunchtime Obsession.” ;)

 Not THAT Salad

-The salad she ate on set was a Cobb Salad, while this one is a riff on tabbouleh.
-Years ago she shared a photo of it on Instagram with the caption “My perfect salad” and listed off the ingredients inside her bowl.
+The salad Jen ate on the set of Friends was a Cobb Salad, while this salad is a riff on a tabbouleh.
+She shared it years ago on Instagram with the caption “My perfect salad”, and was nice enough to also list the ingredients that were inside her bowl.
+Celebrities — they’re just like us!

 What’s in the Jennifer Aniston Salad

 - Quinoa: The salad Jen shared on Instagram was bulgur wheat-based but since bulgur isn’t gluten free, I swapped it with cooked quinoa instead.
-Quinoa is a nutrient dense seed, not a grain, and is a great source of plant-based protein, minerals, and antioxidants.
+Quinoa is a nutrient-dense seed, not a grain, and is a great source of plant-based protein, minerals, and antioxidants.

 - Chickpeas: Chickpeas, also called garbanzo beans, are high in fiber and protein.
-I use low-sodium canned chickpeas for convenience.
+I use low-sodium, canned chickpeas for convenience.

 Great for Meal Prep